anushyas253/FetchTakeHomeTest/README.md

 ## Description

-The **FetchTakeHomeTest** app is a native Android app written in Kotlin.
+The **FetchTakeHomeTest** app is a native Android app written in Kotlin.<br>
 It retrieves data from a remote API, filters, and sorts the data before displaying it. <br>
 It incorporates essential concepts I’ve learned throughout my career as an Android Software Engineer, including principles of Clean Architecture, best practices, and my own implementations.

 ---